Cleaning Fish Ponds in Clapham - Domestic Cleaning Blues

 Fish ponds became an eighteenth century addition to the stately mansion gardens of the day.
 The rich developed huge lawn gardens sprinkled with arboretums containing statues, benches, and reflecting ponds.
 It was a common sight to see the groundskeeper cleaning fish ponds.

-Now even the smallest backyards can have a nice fish pond, but along with a fish pond comes the responsibility of cleaning it, as murky fish water takes away from the beauty and smells bad.
-Although there are some good chemical and natural fish pond cleaning additives on the market, take into consideration these tips for keeping your fish pond fresh and your fish healthy:
+Now even the smallest Clapham garden can have a nice fish pond, but along with a fish pond comes the responsibility of cleaning it, as murky fish water takes away from the beauty and smells bad.
+Although there are some good chemical and natural fish pond cleaning additives on the market, take into consideration these tips for keeping your fish pond fresh and your fish healthy (or just book a local firm that does domestic cleaning Clapham, which I am pretty sure can include professional pond cleaning).

 When cleaning fish ponds, first remove any built up algae by scraping it off the surface.
 A pool skimmer works great for this, or you can save some money by stretching an old pair of pantyhose across a wire coat hanger.
 This is the best form of prevention, but you would still do well to remove the fish once a year and give the empty pond a good scrubbing.